 - Applications requesting awards for less than $250 will not be considered.

-- Any changes to the proposal—including non-attendance of the proposed activity—must be reported to the grantee’s supervisor and to the HEO-CLT Professional Development Fund Committee.
+- Any changes to the proposal—including non-attendance of the proposed activity—must be reported to the awardee’s supervisor and to the HEO-CLT Professional Development Fund Committee Liaison.

-- Grantees should keep track of all original receipts, credit card statements, conference materials and other documents that will support his/her reimbursement request.
+- While preparing to participate in the approved activity, awardees should keep track of all original receipts, credit card statements, conference materials and other documents that will support their reimbursement request.

 - The approved professional development activity must be concluded before requesting reimbursement.

 - Awardees will be given access to a link leading to the online Reimbursement Request Form which will notify the Committee Liaison that reimbursement materials are going to be mailed.
 In the online Reimbursement Request Form, awardees will write their report (approximately 300-500) words about the awarded activity, and list their requested expenses.
 Awardees must then print a copy of their completed Reimbursement Request Form from the online system and attach all printed itemized receipts and credit/bank statements for each requested expense.
 The printed request and supporting materials must then be mailed to the HEO-CLT PDF at 61 Broadway, 15th Floor, New York, NY 10006.

 - Reimbursement requests that are received at the PSC office by the 15th of a given month will be reviewed that same month and a check will be mailed by the end of that month.
 Reimbursement requests received at the PSC office after the 15th of a given month will be processed by the end of the following month.